cracker0dks/whiteboard/README.md

 ## Things you may want to know

-- Whiteboards are gone if you restart the Server, so keep that in mind (or save your whiteboard)
+- Whiteboards are gone if you restart the Server enable "enableFileDatabase" in the config file or export the board to prevent that.
 - You should be able to customize the layout without ever touching the whiteboard.js (take a look at index.html & main.js)

 ## ToDo